ForTheCommunity/TorrentsDigger/README.md

     </a>
 </div>

-## Download Apk from [Release](https://gitlab.com/ForTheCommunity/torrentsdigger/-/releases) Page.
+## Download Torrents Digger from [Releases](https://gitlab.com/ForTheCommunity/torrentsdigger/-/releases) Page.

-### Note -> It only do the job of Fetching ,Scraping & Listing.
-Torrents Digger don't host anything , Torrent Digger just list what is already available in the internet.
+### Note -> Torrents Digger only do the job of Fetching ,Scraping & Listing.
+It don't host anything , It just list what is already available in the internet.